Back in Barnaby’s Bar Luke continued his discussions with the old man…

 Her passion was political corruption and crimes committed by city officials and holders of high offices.
-She thrived on the thrill of the chase, and once she got the sniff of a story, she was like a ravenous dog with a bone: she would not let it go.
+She thrived on the thrill of the chase, and once she got the sniff of a story, she was like a ravenous dog with a bone.

-Depending on the case, Claire could spend months researching and interviewing on-the-record and off-the-records sources, as well as anonymous sources and her many whistle-blowers.
+Depending on the case, Claire could spend months researching and interviewing on-the-record and off-the-records sources, as well as anonymous sources and whistle-blowers.

 Due to the high profile of her persons-of-interest she had to be certain of her facts.
 Allegations that could potentially ruin the career of a city official would always be aggressively challenged and denied, so she had to be 100% factually accurate.
 To run with anything less would not only question her reputation and integrity, but would almost certainly result in litigation against her and the paper she represented.